 This starts from complete visibility of all inventory and their locations across the layout of the warehouse.
 An average warehouse in the US is the size of 4 football fields.
 Finding a package or crate here, amidst thousands of similar items, is like finding a needle in a haystack.

-So, how will a unique and critical spare part be picked in time to fulfil an immediate Maintenance, Repair and Operations (MRO) order?
+So, how will a unique and critical spare part be picked in time to fulfill an immediate Maintenance, Repair, and Operations (MRO) order?

 Crave InfoTech has further partnered with Here Maps and Zebra Technologies to provide its clients with a proper end-to-end Extended Warehouse Management System (EWMS).
 This helps marry the Functional Location (FLOC) with the bin-level spatiotemporal location of an item.
 Spatiotemporal is the position of the item in space (bin, box, crate, pallet, etc.), and time (tracking of the item as it moves).

 Such intelligence and automation are enabled through RFID and geo-location tagging.
 The same tech further synchronizes yard and transport management with WMS.
 The pickers are directed to the exact location on their handheld system (with SAP Fiori-based UI for ease of use) along with the preferred route to take to get there.
 So, total picking time falls drastically.